 Poor sleep patterns can be categorized into two groups: sleeping too much and sleeping too little, respectively called insomnia and hypersomnia.
 Both can contribute to depression, and even show up in the Diagnostic and Statistical Manual for Mental Disorders under the criteria for a depression diagnosis.
 If you’re having trouble sleeping, there’s no doubt that the impact on your brain and body is significant.

 If you’re looking to alleviate depressive symptoms through better sleep, check out these quick tips and facts to help you achieve better sleep and manage your depression.

-- Set a routine: falling asleep and waking up at around the same time every night is one of the most important things you can do for yourself.
+- Set a routine: Falling asleep and waking up at around the same time every day is one of the most important things you can do for yourself.
 Getting healthy sleep means getting regular sleep.

 - Get some sun: Here’s a two-for-one tip.
 Research conducted by the National Sleep Foundation found that exposure to sunlight in the morning increased sleep quality, and reduced depression.

 - Get seven hours of sleep: Getting a balanced amount of sleep looks different for each person, but on average it means seven or more hours per night for an adult, according to the Center for Disease Control and Prevention.
 Try this: set an alarm for when you should go to bed and wake up.

 - Put your phone away: When you’re having a hard time falling asleep, don’t reach for your phone.
 The harsh bluelight can keep you up by reducing melatonin, your body’s natural sleep chemical, making it harder to fall asleep and wake up the next morning.

 You can change your sleep patterns overnight, literally.
 Depression, on the other hand, takes time to change, and will probably require multiple methods of personalized treatment.
 Everyone should take care to build a healthy sleep routine, but we can’t guarantee it will cure depression.